Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: Introduction

-We next study the orientability of the new moduli space $\M_{k,l+1}(M,A)^*$ using the approach of \cite{Geo1}.
-We calculate the evaluation of the first Stiefel-Whitney class of $\M_{k,l+1}(M,A)^*$ on a loop $\gamma$ in the moduli space, {\it without} imposing any conditions on the Lagrangian $L=M^\tau$.
+We next study the orientability of the new moduli space $\M_{k,l+1}^*(M,A)$ using the approach of \cite{Geo1}.
+We calculate the evaluation of the first Stiefel-Whitney class of $\M_{k,l+1}^*(M,A)$ on a loop $\gamma$ in the moduli space, {\it without} imposing any conditions on the Lagrangian $L=M^\tau$.
 We start with any choice of trivializations as in \cite[Proposition~4.9]{Geo1}, which induce an orientation of the moduli space at a point $u_0$ on~$\gamma$.
 We then transport these trivializations along the loop $\gamma$; at each codimension one boundary strata $\gamma$ crosses, these trivializations define an orientation on the target and the domain of the map $g$.
 We call the sign of $g$ with respect to these orientations the \textsf{relative sign of $g$} and compute it in Section \ref{sec_rsc}.
-The first Stiefel-Whitney class of the moduli space evaluated on the loop $\gamma$ is then described by the sum of the relative signs at each codimension one strata we cross plus the difference in the trivializations at the beginning and at the end of the loop.
+In the relative spin or pin$^\pm$ case, one can talk about the \textsf{sign} of $g$; this sign was computed in \cite{FOOO2} in the relative spin case and in \cite{Sol} in the relative pin$^\pm$ case.
+We then describe the first Stiefel-Whitney class of the moduli space evaluated on the loop $\gamma$ as the sum of the relative signs at each codimension one strata we cross plus the difference in the trivializations at the beginning and at the end of the loop.
 Theorem \ref{gc} expresses this sum in terms of characteristic classes.
-As a consequence, we obtain in Theorem \ref{cor_rs} a criterion under which the moduli space is as close to being orientable as it can possibly be in light of Theorem \ref{cor_dmor}, which motivates the following definition.
+As a consequence, we obtain in Theorem \ref{cor_rs} a criterion under which the moduli space is as close to being orientable as it can possibly be in light of Proposition \ref{cor_dmor}; this motivates the following definition.